Tokyo subway: Reciprocal operation

 As is common with Japanese subway systems, many above-ground and underground lines in the Greater Tokyo Area operate through services with the Tokyo Metro and Toei lines.
+Through services operate on all lines except Tokyo Metro Ginza and Marunouchi Lines and Toei Oedo Line.
 In a broader sense they are considered a part of the Tokyo subway network, allowing it to reach farther out into the suburbs.